taranarmo/matlab-ptv-docker/README.md

     lag.save('lag')

 ## Tracking

+Based on the example in the code but with added params to make it runnable

     kalmanSettings = struct('costOfNonAssignment', 20, 'motionModel', 'ConstantVelocity', 'initialEstimateError', [200 50], 'motionNoise', [30 25], 'measurementNoise', 20);
     matchParticlesSettings = struct('minScore', .8, 'maxAreaRatio', 1.1, 'minAreaRatio', .9, 'subFramePadding', 15, 'searchingAreaPadding', 30, 'minDepth', 50, 'maxDepth', 400);